 Part A of the study will enroll adult participants from Study PHA022121-C201.
 The double-blind treatment assignment from Study PHA022121-C201 will be maintained.
-Part B will include participants rolling over from Part A and additionally enroll participants from Study PHA022121-C201 who did not participate in Part A, and participants from Study PHA022121-C306 who elect to participate in this extension study and meet the eligibility requirements.
+Part B is open-label treatment and will include participants rolling over from Part A. Participants from Study PHA022121-C201 who did not participate in Part A, participants from Study PHA022121-C306, and deucrictibant treatment naïve HAE-nC1INH adult participants who elect to participate in this extension study and meet the eligibility requirements.

 Study Type